 Equality and diversity in Redbridge

-We recognise and values the diverse population of our borough and is committed to advancing equality of opportunity, eliminating unlawful discrimination and harassment and fostering good community relations.
+We recognise and value the diverse population of our borough and are committed to advancing equality of opportunity, eliminating unlawful discrimination and harassment and fostering good community relations.
 This is particularly so for those who are most disadvantaged so that they are able to reach their full potential.

 Our vision is for Redbridge to be one of the most inclusive and welcoming boroughs in London, where communities value each other and embrace our collective contribution to a fairer society.

 Sign our equality pledge and help Redbridge become a more inclusive borough.

 The Redbridge Equality Pledge will contribute to ensuring that every resident in Redbridge is treated equally and fairly by others, giving them the freedom to be who they are.
 The pledge will allow both individuals and organisations to make a commitment towards driving equality in Redbridge and promoting inclusiveness across all the protected characteristics and not discriminating against any particular protected characteristic.

 The Equality and Diversity Strategy is to help us become a fairer council, helping us to promote equality and diversity when we provide services to our residents; and as an employer.